What inspires a young woman at 25 to think she could start a national ministry for people with chronic illness?

-Lisa was diagnosed a few years earlier with rheumatoid arthritis at the age of 24 and life had changed dramatically.
+Lisa was diagnosed in 1993 with rheumatoid arthritis at the age of 24 and life changed dramatically.
 She searched for some time, but was unable to locate the kind of Christian support that she desired to help her along this unexpected detour of chronic illness.

 Surely she couldn’t be the only one who lived with daily chronic pain, and believed in the Lord–and still wasn’t healed, right?